MoonZoon/MoonZoon/docs/articles/dev_news_3.md

 1. Learn to use the browser tools.
 Chrome dev tools are probably the best - tutorial: [Analyze runtime performance](https://developer.chrome.com/docs/devtools/evaluate-performance/).

-1. You can use [web_sys::Performance](https://rustwasm.github.io/wasm-bindgen/api/web_sys/struct.Performance.html) to measure your app logic.
+1. You can use [web_sys::Performance](https://rustwasm.github.io/wasm-bindgen/api/web_sys/struct.Performance.html) to measure individual functions and your business logic speed.
 See related [MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/Performance).

 1. I'm sure you'll be able to find some Rust or Javascript benchmark libraries suitable for Wasm.
 (Don't hesitate to share your experience.)